 - People at increased risk of severe illness based on age or pre-existing medical conditions

 - People more likely to transmit infection outside of work (e.g. group housing)

 - People who have not been infected with COVID-19 within the preceding 90 days.

 View Vaccine News for updates.

-The Community Health Email Alerts provides subscribers with timely notices about COVID-19 vaccination rollout updates, new Department of Health services, community health issues and emergencies.
+The Community Health Email Alerts provide subscribers with notices about new Department of Health services, community health issues and emergencies.
 Sign up here.